internetguru/flow/README.md

 alias gf="omgf --what-now"
 ```

-You can find more options in the [man page][man], though the generally useful defaults are:
+Note: You can find more options in the [man page][man], though the generally useful defaults are:

 * `--request`: Current branch won't be merged but prepared for a pull request and pushed to origin.
 * `--what-now`: OMGF will display what you can do on current branch after performing an operation.
+* `--verbose`: Print commands before executing, especially useful for OMGF development.
 * `--yes`: OMGF won't ask you to confirm operations (only recommended for advanced users).

 ## Usage